Minecraft Dungeons has charm and potential, but needs lot more time in the furnace – TechCrunch

 I wouldn’t complain so much if this wasn’t, ostensibly, a game for beginners.
 Minecraft Dungeons innovates and simplifies in some really laudable ways, but the moment-to-moment game design is too uneven and the variety on offer isn’t enough even for a $20 game.

-But it must be said that Minecraft itself also started out rather barebones and was built up over time into something remarkable and almost infinite.
+But it must be said that Minecraft itself also started out rather bare-bones and was built up over time into something remarkable and almost infinite.
 There are two DLC packs in the works for Dungeons, one rather crassly visible from the very start — nothing like being asked to pay more for a game you just bought.
 The good news is these packs will grow the game to a size that feels more like an adventure and less like a demo.
-I also expect that patches over the coming weeks and months will considerably tweak the equipment and difficulty — it can be, and needs to be fixed.
+I also expect that patches over the coming weeks and months will considerably tweak the equipment and difficulty — it can be, and needs to be, fixed.

 A year from now Minecraft Dungeons could very well be a no-brainer purchase, a cross-platform casual hack-and-slash that you can play with your kids or your friends and have a great time without thinking too hard about it (or opening Excel).
 But right now it’s mostly potential.
-I’d hold off on picking this one up until it’s been made into the game it’s meant to be.
+I’d hold off on picking this one up until it has been made into the game it’s meant to be.